 Three lessons from assisting organizational transformations

 Several of my clients have adopted Peerdom and found it very helpful.
-I’d like to share a couple of insights and learnings I’ve had over these past 3 years, in the form of snippets.
+I’d like to share a couple of insights and learnings I’ve had over the past 3 years.

 The power of visualisation, transparency, and mindset

-After supporting various transformations where Peerdom was involved, I’ve come to realise how timing plays an important role when introducing Peerdom.
-Without neurological proof, I began to see a pattern: co-workers who see their organisation visualised by Peerdom form an important, new mental framing.
-The sooner that employees affected by the transformation see their different roles visualised, the quicker they understand the new direction of the organisation and its values.
+After supporting various transformations facilitated by Peerdom, I’ve come to realise how timing plays an important role when introducing Peerdom.
+Without neurological proof, I began to see a pattern: co-workers who see their organisation visualized by Peerdom form an important, new mental framing.
+The sooner that employees who will be affected by the transformation see their different roles visualized, the quicker they will understand the new direction of the organization and its values.

-By literally seeing their organisation as a collection of roles instead of positions (as visualised by classic org charts with several management layers above and the employees below), my assumption is that something happens in the brain of the viewer when seeing his/her organisation as roles in full transparency.
-Peerdom helps to visualize how people work together, so they quickly and reliably “get the message” that everyone can become a leader in his/her specified roles.
-They more easily adopt the mindset that Leadership is not bound to leading people and departments but can also be done by any and everybody in his or her roles within their associated accountabilities.
+By literally seeing their organisation as a collection of roles instead of positions (as visualised by classic org charts with several management layers above and the employees below), my assumption is that something happens in the brain of the viewer.
+Peerdom helps visualize how people work together, so they quickly “get the message” that anyone can become a leader in his/her specified roles.
+They more easily adopt the mindset that Leadership is not bound to leading people and departments, but can also be done by anybody in his or her roles within their associated accountabilities.

-I’ve also experienced on several occasions with clients that the Peerdom visualisation helps people more easily shift to the mindset of an organisation being a living organism with resourceful humans rather than a machine with (human) resources.
-They see the connections inherent to collaboration, the interdependence within an organisation.
-Peerdom helps visualize this inter-connectedness, which provides a different and more attractive perspective as compared to silo-based org-charts.
+I’ve also experienced on several occasions with clients that the Peerdom visualization helps people more easily shift to the mindset of an organization being a living organism with resourceful humans - rather than a machine with (human) resources.
+They see the connections inherent in collaboration, the interdependence within an organization.
+Peerdom helps visualize inter-connectedness, which provides a different and more attractive perspective as compared to silo-based org-charts.

 Roles instead of positions

-The core of Peerdom is the visualisation of roles.
+The core of Peerdom is the visualization of roles.
 I’d like to share an experience while working with a department within a Big Pharma Corporation based in Germany.
 Situated in a department dedicated to building and operating a mid-size high-tech production site, the leader was convinced to give as much power as possible to the co-workers within their roles.
-The team leaders acted more like coaches in this transformation.
-The leader was strongly supported by his boss as he embarked on a journey to break away from some of the fundamental patterns surrounding their team in a very hierarchical organisation.
+Team leaders acted more like coaches in this transformation.
+The leader was strongly supported by the boss to embark on a journey to break away from some of the fundamental team patterns coming from their very hierarchical organization.

 Before we started, he had already adopted a meeting format which highlights his attitude.
 Every week he hosted an online (Covid-times!) management meeting with the team leaders.
 This meeting was open for all co-workers to attend, listen, and observe.
 He called it the “transparent meeting”.